ArcasProject/Arcas/docs/Reference/results_set.rst

     - Score given to article by the given journal
 - :code:`open_access`
     - A boolean describing whether the article is open access or not

+Note that if a specific result is not available by an API, not because is missing but because is not implemented, Arcas returns :code:`'Not available'` for the value of that column.